Linux-Command-Line-Tutorial

 rm [OPT] FILE

-(recursively remove directories), -f
+-r (recursively remove directories), -f (force)

 Remove directory